CRUD Application in PHP using MySQL for Beginners

 Finally, we can build the delete function of our php CRUD application.
 Create a delete.php file with the following code and add it into the “includes” folder.

-It will delete the data that we have stored in our table based on the ID attribute of the user.
+It will delete the data we have stored in our table based on the user’s ID.

 <!-- Footer -->